sonnytai331 wrote: 3 years ago

 If I ever had the guts and inclination to go this route I'd definitely want to take the Money Moustache route (super frugal living to prepare for early retirement).

-.
+Personality is also a factor.
+I'd expect someone who spends most of their time playing D2 to not be dropping lots of money at the Club.
 I've known people making 200k+ who drive beat-up old cars and live frugally, though it seems less common now than the reverse, people living beyond their means.

 Yeah, makes sense.
 I personally disagree with the beat-up car, as I strongly feel it costs more in the long run - I had one ages ago as a poor student and it was quickly racking up $1k a year in maintenance and parts alone, we saved so much money when we could afford to replace it with a decent one.